yortus/asyncawait/README.md

 # Introduction
-`asyncawait` provides Yet Another Way™ to tame [callback hell](http://callbackhell.com/) in Node.js applications.
+`asyncawait` provides Yet Another Solution™ to the problem of [callback hell](http://callbackhell.com/) in Node.js JavaScript code.
 Inspired by [C#'s async/await](http://msdn.microsoft.com/en-us/library/hh191443.aspx) feature, `asyncawait` enables you to write functions that **appear** to block at each asynchronous operation, waiting for the results before continuing with the following statement.
 For example, you can write the following in plain JavaScript:

 ```javascript
 var foo = async (function() {